 It is important to bear in mind that every year Caring Homes prepares to respond to infectious diseases, including a severe flu outbreak, and therefore, whilst this illness is new, it is very much business as usual for how we safeguard the health of our Residents and Colleagues.

 In response to the growing UK coronavirus outbreak we have created a dedicated steering group.
 This group comprises of our CEO and senior leaders from across the business who meet regularly to review and further develop our plans, reflecting the evolving situation.

-The Covid-19 Steering Group has already taken action working to secure the medical and food supplies we may need in the event of an outbreak in a home.
+The COVID-19 Steering Group has already acted working to secure the medical and food supplies we may need in the event of an outbreak in a Home.

 Policies and protocols needed to make sure Caring Homes can continue to provide high-quality, kind care if or when coronavirus becomes more widespread in the UK, have also been developed.

-For anyone connected to a Caring Homes home who has further questions about our response to the coronavirus, please call the Home Manager at your local home.
-Phone numbers for all homes are listed on the individual home pages at https://www.caringhomes.org.
+For anyone connected to a Caring Homes Home who has further questions about our response to the coronavirus, please speak with the Home Manager at your local Home.

-There are a number of ways in which you can keep in contact with your loved one and in touch with life at our homes – by telephone, Skype, email and other social media outlets.
+There are a number of ways in which you can keep in contact with your loved one and in touch with life at our homes – by telephone, Skype, email, Facebook and other social media outlets.

-We will be supporting our Residents to view any messages you send over.
-We would love to encourage relatives, friends and members of the local community to stay in contact but as the virus may stay live on objects for a number of days we hope you will take to using technology to get your messages through so that we can maintain the highest standards of hygiene and protection.
+We are supporting our Residents to view any messages you send over.
+We would love to encourage relatives, friends and members of the local community to stay in contact and we hope you will in the main take to using technology to get your messages through so that we can maintain the highest standards of hygiene and protection.